Holobiont-Ecology/Holobiont-Ecology.github.io/_pages/publications.md

 *Genome Biology and Evolution*
 DOI:10.1093/gbe/evy002

-## Reviews
-Applied soil ecology
-Archives of microbiology
-BMC genomics
-Fungal biology
-ISME communications
-Journal of soil science and plant nutrition
-Mycorrhiza
-Nature communications

-## For a complete and up‑to‑date list of publications, please visit:
+## For up‑to‑date list of publications, please visit:

 - [ORCID](https://orcid.org/0000-0002-7216-0236)